Manto Ke Afsanay: Background

 Manto Ke Afsanay was first published in 1940 from Lahore.
-This is the author Manto’s second collection of original short stories.
+This was the Manto’s second collection of original short stories.
 His first publication was titled Atish Paray.
-Included in this second collection are new stories and also some reprints of stories such as Tamasha (Spectacle), Taqat ka imtahan and Inqilabi (Revolutionary).
+Included in this second collection are new stories and also some reprints of stories such as Tamasha (Spectacle), Taqat ka imtahan (Trial of power) and Inqilabi (Revolutionary).
 The reprints are necessary as these stories were excluded in the later editions of the first publication.

 Content

 The stories in this collection include: